MelonKony/millmint/site/stories/2024-08-19-pademelon.md

 She found a pademelon.
 {{</note>}}

-Pademelons were introduced to {{<link/oslola>}} by mistake, when they escaped from a friendship delegation in the 1950s.
+Pademelons were introduced to [[Oslola]] by mistake, when they escaped from a friendship delegation in the 1950s.

 A century on, they thrive in Oslola's cool, temperate rainforests, meaning that the island is the only place outside of Tasmania you can see these wallabies in the wild.